 In the ordinary course of our business, we maintain sensitive data on our information technology (IT) assets, and also may maintain sensitive information on our business partners' and third-party providers' IT assets, including our intellectual property and proprietary or confidential business information relating to our business and that of our customers and business partners.
 The White House, SEC and other regulators have also increased their focus on companies' cybersecurity vulnerabilities and risks.
 Maintaining the security of this information is important to our business and reputation.
-We believe that companies like AMD have been increasingly subject to a wide variety of security incidents, cyber-attacks, hacking and phishing attacks, business and system disruption attacks, and other attempts to gain unauthorized access.
-The increased prevalence of work-from-home arrangements at AMD and our providers has presented additional operational and cybersecurity risks to our IT systems as well as those of our customers, business partners, and third-party partners.
+AMD and companies like AMD and our vendors and customers have been increasingly subject to cybersecurity attempts and threats.
+The increased prevalence of work-from-home arrangements at AMD and our providers has presented additional operational risks and cybersecurity attack vectors to our IT systems.
 These threats can come from a variety of sources, all ranging in sophistication from an individual hacker or insider threat to a state-sponsored attack.
 Cyber threats may be generic, or they may be custom-crafted against our information systems.
-Cyber threats may come into our network through malicious code that is added to widely available open-source software.
-Cyber-attacks have become increasingly more prevalent and much harder to detect, defend against or prevent.
-Our network and storage applications, as well as those of our customers, business partners, and third-party providers, have been and may be subject to unauthorized access by hackers or breached due to operator error, malfeasance or other system disruptions.
+Cyber threats have and may come into our network through malicious code that is added to widely available open-source software, compromised commercial software or security vulnerabilities in our products or those of a third party that are being used by attackers prior to mitigations being put in place, such as zero-day attacks.
+Cyber-attacks have and may come into our IT system through the compromise of our users' access credentials.
+Users' access credentials can be compromised by phishing, vishing, smishing, multi-factor authentication (MFA) prompt bombing, hacking, or other social engineering, cybersecurity, or theft activities.
+Cyber-attacks have become increasingly more prevalent and much harder to detect, defend against or prevent and have and may cause a disruption to our business.
+Our network and storage applications, as well as those of our customers, business partners, and third-party providers, may be subject to unauthorized access by hackers or breached due to operator error, malfeasance or other system disruptions.

 It is often difficult to anticipate or immediately detect such incidents and the damage caused by such incidents.
-It also may not be possible to determine the root cause of such incidents.
-These data breaches and any unauthorized access, misuse or disclosure of our information or intellectual property could compromise our intellectual property and expose sensitive business information.
+It also may not be possible to determine the root cause of such incidents or mitigate quickly enough to stop an attack.
+These data breaches and any unauthorized access, misuse or disclosure of our information or intellectual property could compromise our intellectual property and expose sensitive business information or personally identifiable information.
 Cyber-attacks on us or our customers, business partners or third-party providers could also cause us to incur significant remediation costs, result in product development delays, disrupt key business operations and divert attention of management and key information technology resources.
 These incidents could also subject us to liability, expose us to significant expense and cause significant harm to our reputation and business.

 We also maintain confidential and personally identifiable information about our workers and consumers.
 The confidentiality and integrity of our worker and consumer data is important to our business and our workers and consumers have a high expectation that we adequately protect their personal information.
-In addition, many governments have enacted laws around personally identifiable information, such as the European Union's General Data Protection Regulation and the California Consumer Privacy Act, and failure to comply could result in sanctions or other actions by the governments.
+In addition, many governments have enacted laws around personally identifiable information, such as the European Union's General Data Protection Regulation and the California Consumer Privacy Act, and failure to comply or a breach of personally identifiable information could result in sanctions or other actions by the governments or litigation by other entities.